jdenzel/gis-project/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) and you'll be able to use the app!
+Open [http://localhost:3000](http://localhost:3000) in your browser and you'll be able to use the app!

 ---